 For details about how to create an ECS that meets this requirement, see Getting Started > Creating an ECS in the Elastic Cloud Server in the Elastic Cloud Server User Guide.

 - To enable users to log in to a Linux ECS using a password (SSH), see Instances > Logging In to a Linux ECS > Login Using an SSH Password in the Elastic Cloud Server User Guide.

 - Create an ECS that meets the requirements in the prerequisites.

 - Log in to the MRS management console, click the cluster name to go to the cluster details page, and choose Components.

-- For MRS 1.8.10 or earlier, log in to MRS Manager.
-For details, see Accessing MRS Manager.
+For MRS 1.8.10 or earlier, log in to MRS Manager.
+For details, see Accessing MRS Manager (MRS 2.1.0 or Earlier).
 Then, choose Services.

 - Click Download Client.

 - In Client Type, select All client files.